RuffDood/RuffnecKk-D2RLoader-Suite/README.md

 Download D2RLoader from [D2RLoader.net](https://d2rloader.net/).

-## Source validation and releases

-The public source tree includes the compatibility data needed to reproduce its native-write and coexistence checks under `tests/data/compatibility/`.

-Release planning and package allowlists are private governance inputs.
-The release scripts accept their paths only as explicit arguments and refuse to package a release when a required plan, schema, or allowlist is unavailable.
-Before creating output, the release generator runs the complete source policy;
-after creating the individual plugin ZIPs and the All Plugins bundle, it scans every packaged RuffnecKk DLL for forbidden D2R build-version restrictions.
-Published releases expose a final SHA-256 catalog alongside their downloadable assets instead of publishing the working governance documents.

 ## What should I download?

 Open the GitHub **Releases** page and choose one of these options: